toliaqat/photon-controller/README.md

-After sending the query we need to capture the returned query task service link and subscribe to it for any updates.  *NOTE:* One important thing to note here is that continues query task service is a long running service that queries the index regularly for updates.
+After sending the query we need to capture the returned query task service link and subscribe to it for any updates.  *NOTE:* One important thing to note here is that continuous query task service being a long running service that queries the index regularly for updates.
 Hence this should be used with care and should be called by a single host.
 If following code is running on a replicated service on multiple nodes, then we would be triggering this continues query task